History of FC Desna Chernihiv: Ultras Desna

 After the collapse of the Soviet Union and the proclamation of Ukraine's independence, they organized a fan club called "Ultras Desna" date on 1 August 1990, when Chernihiv's fans supported their home club in Kyiv.
 The first organized departure of fans for the away match of Desna fans was dated back on 1 August 1990, when Chernihiv's fans supported their home club in Kyiv.
 Four Chernihiv enthusiasts came to the match against SKA Kyiv and, most interestingly, one of them still supports Desna.

-From 1990-1997
+1990-1997

 The club started playing in the Ukrainian First League and from 1990 until 1993, Yuriy Hruznov, but in the season 1993/94 it was relegated to the third tier.
 The team won the Ukrainian Second League group tournament in the season 1996–97, the team returned to the Ukrainian First League for two seasons.